lolol101/AA-Arch/README.md

 ./build/Test [aho-corasik]
 ```

-## Integration of library
+## Integrating the library into your project
-Method using Git and Cmake:
+Using Git and Cmake:
-* Add submodule
+* Add the library as your project submodule

 ```
 git add submodule https://github.com/lolol101/AA-Arch/